Network Preference Dynamics using Lattice Theory: Stable Preference Profiles

 We constrain the function class of iterative maps $F$ in \eqref{eq:global-pi} to the class of monotone maps which, we argue, lend themselves to modeling preference updates.
 Monotone maps preserve the product information order on preference profiles.
 A counterfactual interpretation is in order.
 If an agent were to reveal more preferences not contradicting existing ones, then the preference relation held in the next round would only contain more comparisons than if the agent decided to not reveal the additional preferences.
 The following lemma discusses conditions under which the iterative maps $F$ defined in Section \ref{sec:dynamics} are monotone.

-\begin{lemma} Suppose, for each $i \in \N$, the message-passing map $\psi_i$ is isotropic and monotone, and suppose the aggregation function $\Aggregate_i(\cdot)$ as well as the update function $\varphi_i$ are (evaluations of) lattice polynomials.
-Then, the iterative map $F = (F_1,F_2,\dots,F_N)$ defined by the composition of these maps \eqref{eq:message-passing} is monotone. \end{lemma} \begin{proof} Application of Lemma \ref{lem:lattice-polynomial} and the fact that the composition and product of monotone functions is monotone. \end{proof}
+\begin{lemma} Suppose, for each $i \in \N$, the message-passing map $\psi_i$ is isotropic and monotone, and suppose the aggregation function $\Aggregate_i(\cdot)$ as well as the update function $\varphi_i$ are (evaluations of) lattice polynomials (see Appendix).
+Then, the iterative map $F = (F_1,F_2,\dots,F_N)$ defined by the composition of these maps \eqref{eq:message-passing} is monotone. \end{lemma} \begin{proof} Application of Lemma \ref{lem:lattice-polynomial} (see Appendix) and the fact that the composition and product of monotone functions is monotone. \end{proof}

 The usual approach to guarantee the existence of equilibrium points in discrete-time systems is to guarantee the existence of fixed points of the iterative map.
 However, standard approaches to proving the existence of fixed points, e.g.,~Brouwer's fixed-point theorem, require, at a minimum, continuity of the iterative map, which we do not have here.
 The following fixed point theorem, due to Tarski \cite{tarski1941} and Knaster \cite{knaster1928}, guarantees the existence of fixed points without continuity.